TitlesAssociate Professor of Percussion

 Beyond training musicians at the highest artistic level, I strive to empower students to take ownership of their musical lives so that they will be well prepared to be leaders of their own future.

-Douglas Perkins joined the Conservatory percussion faculty in 2015 and is interim chair of instrumental studies for the Music Division.
+Douglas Perkins joined the Conservatory percussion faculty in 2015 and is an associate professor of percussion.

 He has been declared a “percussion virtuoso” by the New York Times and founded the percussion quartet So Percussion and the Meehan/ Perkins Duo.
 He also performs regularly with Ensemble Signal, Eighth Blackbird, the Chicago Symphony’s MusicNOW, and many other ensembles.
 He collaborates with such composers as David Lang, Steve Reich, Paul Lansky, John Luther Adams, Nathan Davis, Larry Polansky, Christian Wolff, Glenn Kotche, Sofia Gubaidulina, and Tristan Perich.